 And because the vector index is stored in a hidden .mono/ folder inside your meetings directory, it's invisible to Obsidian.
 Delete it, and it gets rebuilt from your markdown files.
 Your notes are always the source of truth — the search index is just a cache.

-Every meeting is a plain .md file and an .mp3 file.
-That's it.
-No database you can't open.
-No proprietary format you can't read.
-No cloud account that gates access to your own recordings.
+Every meeting is a plain .md and .mp3 file.
+No database, no proprietary format, no cloud account required.

 Cloud recorders Markdown-first